miclgael/air-quality-fs/README.md

 Please note that `comma-space` and `no-location-name` are warnings only.
 These are messages (displayed in yellow) that indicate problems with formatting, but are handled automatically, and don't necessarily corrupt the output of the program.

-Other errors such as `value-is-missing` and `value-is-float` do indicate corrupted results, and should be resolved (manually) before the output of the program can be trusted.
+Other errors such as `value-is-missing` and `value-is-float` (displayed in red) indicate that the results have been corrupted by the malformed input, and should be resolved (manually) before the output of the program can be trusted.

 ## Help